seung-lab/fastmorph/README.md

 morphed = fastmorph.opening(labels, parallel=2)
 morphed = fastmorph.closing(labels, parallel=2)

+# You can select grayscale dilation, erosion, opening, and
+# closing by passing in a different Mode enum.
+# The options are Mode.grey and Mode.multilabel
+morphed = fastmorph.dilate(labels, mode=fastmorph.Mode.grey)
+morphed = fastmorph.erode(labels, mode=fastmorph.Mode.grey)

 # Dilate only supports binary images at this time.
 # Radius is specified in physical units, but
 # by default anisotropy = (1,1,1) so it is the